rangi513/grizbayr/README.md

     - Select this object from the package
     - Add a new row with a 1 for every column that is required for this distribution (this is for data validation and clear alerting for the end user)
     - Save the updated tibble object using `use_data(new_tibble, internal = TRUE, overwrite = TRUE)` and it will be saved as `sysdata.rda` in the package for internal use.
-    - Update the start.Rmd markdown table to include which columns are required for your function.
+    - Update the intro.Rmd markdown table to include which columns are required for your function.

 1. Create a PR for review.